Workspace 365 oAuth2 Single sign on with Azure AD Explained

 - Why does Workspace 365 needs these permissions?

-These permissions are used to communicate with Office 365 based on the singed used in Workspace 365, so that the user is able to open the documents, connect to SharePoint, connect to Outlook etc.
+These permissions are used to communicate with Office 365 based on the signed in user in Workspace 365, so that the user is able to open the documents, connect to SharePoint, connect to Outlook etc.

 - Will those permissions and changes affect my users?